luxurypresence/QA_Challenge/README.md

 - I have commited some files that would be local, like enzo_local.json and the drivers for OSX.
 I have done it intentionally to show how I solve the issue of working locally on a different OS than CI.

-- For time constraints and the solution I'm using, you won't get a url to a public report.
-However, if you follow the command below it will generate an HTML report of each run

 - You can check the runs under "Actions" in the repository fork I've made, you'll also see the HTML report there.